 - Try before you buy: A stand-out advert doesn't always guarantee the ideal tutor.
 SuperProf allows you to consult several tutors before you decide which one has the best methods to suit your needs.

 Online learning doesn't always require a personal tutor, many teachers such as Mr Barton Maths give free tutoring services on Youtube!

 These are mainly certified maths teachers or those with appropriate teaching qualifications, so you're in safe hands!

 It's understandable why some people may feel sceptical about this.
-However, for those who are bored of textbooks and don't have the means to pay for private tutoring, Youtube can be a godsend.
+However, for those who are bored of textbooks and don't have the means to pay for private tutoring, being able to view a lesson via Youtube can be a godsend.